Terms & Conditions

 If you are unable to find this correspondence, or do not meet the above criteria but believe that as a result of your disability you still need someone to accompany you to the cinema, please contact us.

 You must be 16 or over to apply for your own CEA card.

-If an applicant is under the age of 16, a parent or guardian must complete the application on their behalf.
+If an applicant is aged between 5 and 16, a parent or guardian must complete the application on their behalf.

 The CEA Card will not be valid unless it shows an accurate and recent photograph of the Cardholder, along with all other information present on the Card on its issue.
 The Card is non-transferable and only the Cardholder is entitled to use it.
 Any participating cinema reserves the right to ask for some additional form of identification from the Cardholder.
 Any cinema also reserves the right to check the validity of any Card when it is presented.

 Where it is suspected that a Card is being used inappropriately, fraudulently or in breach of these terms and conditions, the cinema reserves the right to retain the Card pending their further investigation.

 The CEA Card allows the Cardholder to obtain ONE complimentary ticket for a person to provide any assistance required as a result of the Cardholder’s disability during their visit to the cinema, provided that a full price ticket is purchased by the Cardholder for the same film and auditorium.
 In providing a free ticket for another person to assist them during their visit, the cinema is offering one way of meeting its duty to make “reasonable adjustments” for the Cardholder under the disability aspects of the Equality Act 2010.